CiscoSE/Automating-Service-Provisioning-with-EPNM-API/README.md

 Later, we also have included EPL service provisioning with minimum required options as an additional example for Cisco IOS-XR routers (NCS5500 and NCS9K).

-This has been done to provide a positive mindset to the users that the concept of the project can be utilized at various network platforms supported in EPNM.
+This has been done to provide a positive mindset to the users that the concept of the project can be utilized for various network platforms supported in EPNM.

 For a detailed guideline, please read the user manual included in the UserDocument folder. https://github.com/CiscoSE/Automating-Service-Provisioning-with-EPNM-API/tree/master/UserDocument